VitalyVV/FinalProjDesignPatterms/README.md

 ## Refamctoring the code

-1. Add classes Task and Project;
+1. Add classes Project;
 1. Put input output into a Context;
-2. Command pattern for commands;
+2. Command pattern for tasks;
-3. Pattern composition for commands;
+3. Pattern composition for tasks;
-4. Fabric for Projects;
 4. Fabric for Projects;